-Items must be in good condition or better in order to claim a tax deduction.
-Donating clothing, shoes, housewares and small size furniture to Mary’s Center helps us in our mission to build better futures through the delivery of health care, education, and social services.
+Items must be new or in good condition to claim a tax deduction.
+Donating clothing, shoes, housewares, and small size furniture helps Mary’s Center achieve their mission to embrace all communities and to provide high-quality healthcare, education, workplace development, and social services.

 Federal Tax ID: 52-1594116

 Here are some tips to make your tax preparation easier:

 First and foremost, we suggest you consult a tax accountant anytime you have questions about your claim.
 For example, consider the fair market value of a donated pair of shoes.
 If you purchased a new pair of shoes for $60 two years ago and have donating them to Mary’s Center, a good estimate for the fair market value of the shoes would be to check the sales price of a similar (or the same) pair of shoes in a thrift store around your area.
 If the sales price is currently $2.99, then the fair market value for tax purposes is $2.99 (not $60).